ircv3/ircv3-specifications/core/metadata-3.2.md

 Clients can set metadata on themselves and on channels.
 Privileged users (for example, network admins) may be able to set certain metadata on other users as well, or set special keys on themselves or channels.

-## Metadata Notifications
+## Notifications

 Clients can either be subscribed to a key, or not subscribed to it.
 By default, clients are not subscribed to any keys.
 They can subscribe and unsubscribe from keys using the [`SUB`](#metadata-sub) and [`UNSUB`](#metadata-unsub) subcommands.
-As noted in the `SUB` section, the server MUST allow clients to subscribe to any valid keys, including privileged keys the client cannot access at the time of subscription.
+The server MUST allow clients to subscribe to any valid keys, including privileged keys the client cannot access at the time of subscription.

-The client will receive `METADATA` messages about the keys they are subscribed to.
+The client will receive [`METADATA` messages](#metadata-server-message) about the keys they are subscribed to.
 They can also use the [`GET`](#metadata-get) and [`LIST`](#metadata-list) subcommands to receive information about keys they are not subscribed to.

 Clients automatically receive metadata updates for themselves (excluding changes they make themselves), channels they are joined to, and other clients in the channels they are joined to.
 If the `metadata-notify` capability is requested, clients also receive metadata updates for the users they are currently monitoring.